jaapcoomans/test-data-factories/README.md

 ## Current version

 The demo consists of a partial implementation of a boardgame webshop.
-It demonstrates how Java-faker can be used to create Test Data Factories and Test Data Builders.
+It demonstrates how Datafaker can be used to create Test Data Factories and Test Data Builders.

 ### Test Data Factories
 The Game store contains several Test Data Factories: